The Greatest World Coin Auction: The Millennia Collection (Part 1)- an Overview & Famous Pieces

 This Maximilian I gold piece received considerable attention during lot viewing sessions.
 Its actual appearance is more interesting and more attractive than the pictures of it in the catalogue.
 It is sharply struck on a choice planchet (prepared circular blank).
 Hairlines from a very old light to moderate cleaning are hardly visible to the naked eye, though do become apparent under magnification.
 Even with five-times magnification, it is hard to find more than one barely significant contact mark.
 Plus, it is truly uncirculated.
 The NGC grade of MS-63 is certainly reasonable.

-Charles Browne is a leading expert in U.S. coins and he dabbles in European coins.
+Charles Browne is a leading expert in U.S. coins who dabbles in European coins.
 Browne declares that this Maximilian I “gold piece is overly impressive, is well preserved, and is a beautiful piece of artwork.”

 On May 26, 2008, it realized $632,500, an astonishing price, probably more than three times its previous auction record.
 Ira Goldberg reveals that “it sold to an Italian.”

 An auction record for a Roman coin may have been set when another gold coin, this one weighing 6.31 grams (0.22 ounce), sold for $920,000.
-This Roman coin is easily remembered as the Roman coliseum, the most famous amphitheatre of all time, is illustrated on the reverse (back of the coin).
-The obverse (front) depicts Severus Alexander, who was Emperor of Rome from the years 223 to 235 A.D., more than 1750 years ago.
+This Roman coin is easily remembered as the Roman Colosseum, the most famous amphitheatre of all time, is illustrated on the reverse.
+The obverse depicts Severus Alexander, who was emperor of Rome from the years 223 to 235 A.D., more than 1,750 years ago.
 It is one of only two known of this type.

 Related Articles